Tales and Stories by Hans Christian Andersen

 Hans Christian Andersen

-Translated and edited by Patricia Conroy and Sven H. Rossel
+Translated by Patricia L. Conroy and Sven H. Rossel

 - hardcover not available